The Difference Between Dementia and Alzheimer’s

 At what age does dementia usually start?

-If a person’s symptoms of dementia appear before the age of around 75 years, they are feasible to live for another 7–10 years after the diagnosis.
-However, if symptoms appear when a person is aged 90 years or older, their life expectancy is closer to 3 years
+The symptoms of Alzheimer’s disease specifically begin after the age of 60.
+If a person’s symptoms of dementia appear before the age of around 75 years, dementia life expectancy may include another 7–10 years after the diagnosis.
+However, if symptoms occur when a person is aged 90 years or older, their life expectancy is closer to 3 years.

 Does dementia get worse fast?

-- A person’s genes may define the development of dementia
+- A person’s genes may define the development of dementia.

-- Poorly controlled heart ailments, diabetes, repeated infections, or multiple strokes are associated with fast deterioration
+- Poorly controlled heart ailments, diabetes, repeated infections, or multiple strokes are associated with fast deterioration.

-Dementia support groups are a pleasant source of knowledge, support, and motivation.
+Dementia support groups are a good source of knowledge, support, and motivation.
 In addition, many people who have recently been diagnosed with dementia or are in the early stages of the disease, find support groups necessary and effective.

 How does Alzheimer's start?